ismetsari/Diamond-Price-Estimator/README.md

 # diamondpriceestimator
-a regression project which determines prices of diamonds.
+A regression project which determines prices of diamonds.